ahimsadas/supertutor-ai-chat/README.md

     where table_schema = 'public' and table_name = 'messages' and column_name = 'citations';
     ```
  - Note: This step does not run automatically; execute it manually in Studio (or `psql`).
+ - Languages are registry-defined in code (see `backend/app/languages/registry.py`).
+No languages table or migration is required.

 ## Add HNSW index (Step 5)